 You can watch the full check-in process in our 'how to check-in for your exam' video.

-For invigilation purposes you'll need to use your mobile phone during the check-in process.
-Following the on-screen instructions, you'll be asked to take and upload photos of your exam environment, yourself and your ID.
+Following the on-screen instructions, you'll be asked to take and upload photos using your phone of your exam environment, yourself and your ID.

 Once you have completed this process you should place your mobile phone on silent and out of arm's reach.